flexycode/CCOBJPGL-JAVA/README.md

 $ Kindly check the repository folder for codes
 ```

 #### Feel free to use this modified template for your README file.
-You can copy and paste it directly into your repository's README.md file.
+You can fork it directly into your repository's file.

 # 💬 FAQ